google/resumable-assert/README.md

 ## Assert replacement to continue execution in debugger

-In any large app, it's entirely possible some assert is failing in code you don't currently care about, and blocking the entire team from being able to run the app until the issue is fixed is not the best workflow.
+In any large app, it sometimes happens that some asserts are failing in code you don't currently care about, and blocking the entire team from being able to run the app until the issue is fixed is not the best workflow.
 So we usually end up moving the execution marker past the assert line in IDE or debugger, or even comment the assert out, recompile and relaunch.
-With `ResumableAssert`, you can finally ignore or disable asserts that you are not interested in.
+With Resumable Assert, you can finally simply continue execution when assertion failed in debugger, or even disable asserts that you are not interested in, so that those never bother you again.

 _Disclaimer: be careful with that power though, since execution of potentially broken code may lead to unrecoverable errors in future._